 What does inflammation have to do with cancer?

-“Prolonged inflammation can damage your body’s healthy cells and tissue, and weaken your immune system,” says Stephanie Maxson, senior clinical dietitian at MD Anderson’s Integrative Medicine Center.
+“Prolonged inflammation can damage your body’s healthy cells and tissue, and weaken your immune system,” says Karla Crawford, a senior clinical dietitian in MD Anderson’s Integrative Medicine Center.
 This weakened state can increase your risk of diseases like cancer.

 However, not all inflammation is bad.
 Your body’s inflammatory response is essential for you to heal.
 This response tells your body’s immune system to send white blood cells and chemicals to help fight off infection or repair an injury.